Especially relevant for operations-heavy businesses with real workflow complexity.

 Pain points

-• High coordination demands and exception-heavy workflows
+- High coordination demands and exception-heavy daily workflows

-• Recurring updates, handoffs, and status reporting burden
+- Recurring status updates, handoffs, and reporting burden

 Opportunity areas